Review Process Overview

 The online application asks questions about the conduct of the study during the past year.
 If the study was last classified as expedited, it will receive expedited review for the upcoming renewal unless, for some reason, the risk of the study has risen to a level beyond minimal risk.
-In that case, the study will go to full convened committee.
+In that case, the study will go to full convened board.
 If you have questions about review level, ask the IRB.

 - The study has never enrolled subjects (not just since the last review) and there are no additional risks.

-- The study has transitioned to the follow-up phase and only minimal-risk procedures are involved (note: all x-rays and blood draws, beyond certain parameters, are considered greater than minimal risk and the committee must review the renewal).
+- The study has transitioned to the follow-up phase and only minimal-risk procedures are involved (note: all x-rays and blood draws, beyond certain parameters, are considered greater than minimal risk and the board must review the renewal).